 C) What should I do about it? – Choose us.
 Because, we are the good guys.
 Vote for us with your money.

-These guys didn’t focus so much on the who were are, but they did a great job of explaining why they’re here.
-Its a pretty exciting concept that captures the essence of what a bank should be.
+Axis didn’t focus so much on the “who were are”, but they did a great job of explaining “why they’re here”.
+It’s an engaging concept that captures the essence of what a bank should be.
 Their competition tried something similar – IDBI (your friend in banking), ICICI (easy banking), but failed to produce a coherent story.

-An average attempt that could have been awesome.
-Their whole schtick is all about meeting, interacting and having fun.
-But they forgot to focus on who they are.
-There are countless perceptions of Starbucks in the market – all the way from being snobby and pretentious to being a place of home for writers and poets.
-Starbucks needs to find the 1% of their fans (the core) and reach out to them.
+An attempt that could have been engaging.
+Their whole storyline is all about meeting, interacting and being motivated.
+But they forgot to focus on “who they are”.
+There are countless perceptions of Starbucks in the marketplace – all the way from being pretentious to being a place of home for entrepreneurs and artists.
+Starbucks needs to reengage with their 1% of their fans globally and reach out to them regularly.
 Starbucks needs to be a core part of the zeitgeist of today.

 I found this old gem over at Academia.edu, from an author named Stuart Schmidt.
 This paper’s pretty cool.
 The most intersting thing I picked up from this is the fact that people use a HARD tactic when resistance is anticipated.
 Bosses anticipate anarchy, and order their subordinates to comply.
 Consumers may sometimes feel like that when dealing with sales reps.
 I dunno.
 Seemed kinda interesting.

 [button link=”http://22.214.171.124/project/language-persuasion/” type=”small” color=”red” newwindow=”yes”] Download Here[/button] OR Download the E-book